 Our monthly research seminar brings together French and international scholars.
+The agenda can be found online, on the CREST website.

 We welcome visiting scholars in our group.
 Feel free to contact us if you are interested in coming to Paris and spending time in our group.